TDex-network/tdex-daemon-alpha/README.md

 ### `yarn lint`

 Try building the project and runs Eslint and Prettier

 ### `yarn test`

 Runs the test watcher (Jest) in an interactive mode.
+Requires [Nigiri](https://nigiri.vulpem.com/#install) to already be installed.